 Today’s economic downturn was brought on by an abrupt shutdown of businesses imposed state by state, and in some cases county by county, due to recommended social distancing measures as a result of Covid 19.
 As such, tracking what is happening in terms of the virus – how many new cases and lives lost – is relevant as our state and federal leaders make decisions about re-opening the economy.

 While the spike which began in June has subsided, the Fall and return to school has caused a new increase in cases.
 The severity of outbreaks and elevated case levels still varies significantly by state.
-Here in Connecticut, which spiked in March and April and has since kept new cases at among the lowest level in the country, our Governor has instituted a travel quarantine for anyone entering from now more than 35 states, based on any state with a greater than 5% positive test rate (number of positive tests relative to the total tests given daily).
+Here in Connecticut, which spiked in March and April and has since kept new cases at among the lowest level in the country, our Governor has instituted a travel quarantine for anyone entering from 46 states, based on any state with a greater than 5% positive test rate (number of positive tests relative to the total tests given daily).
+However, here in Connecticut we are now seeing case levels surpassing those of the Spring, as is the most of the country.

 What Does the Yield Curve Say About When the Economy Will Recover